yunchang-z/ecephys_spike_sorting/README.md

 pip install setuptools==59.8.0
 ```

-To install pykilsort and other components, navigate to the pykilosort directory.
+To install pykilsort and other components, navigate to the pykilosort directory and run the commands:

 ```shell
 pip install -e .